The Ultimate Dog Conditioner Guide: Shine, Soften, Protect

 What is Dog Conditioner?

 Dog conditioner is what restores moisture to the dog’s coat after a bath.
 Shampoo lifts away dirt, but conditioner adds softness and strength to the coat.
-It smooths each strand so the hair reflects more light.
-That is what creates the glossy, healthy look we all notice.
-The formula is also made for dogs, not people, which means it is gentle and pH-balanced for sensitive skin.
+Each strand is smoothed out, which makes the hair reflect more light.
+That is what gives your skin that healthy, shiny look.
+Also, the recipe is made for dogs, not people, so it is gentle and healthy for sensitive skin.

 Why Does Your Dog Need Conditioner?

 Dogs need conditioner because bathing can strip away natural oils.
-Without it, coats can become dry, brittle, and hard to brush.
-Conditioner adds hydration back in.
-It also makes detangling easier and cuts down on static.
-If you have ever fought with mats after bath time, conditioner is what prevents them.
+Without it, fur might get dry, break, and be tough to brush.
+Conditioner adds moisture back to the hair.
+It also lessens static and makes detangling easy.
+If you’ve ever had a fight with mats after a bath, conditioner is what stops them.

 When Is Conditioner Most Valuable?